top of page

 Seriously, after this experience, I’m not sure if I can even trust the dates on the eggshells…!
 They could be marking them at the last minute before delivery…

-4. If possible, we can always visit the farm, and inspect the chickens’ living condition and how they are fed.
+If possible, we can visit the farm, and inspect the chickens’ living condition and how they are fed.
 Being polite, we have every right to ask questions about everything.
-And, trust me, when we find the producers who meet our needs, we won’t have to think about all that again.
+When we find the producers who meet our criteria, we won’t have to think about all that again.

-5. Be aware that the Ω3 and vitamin D rich eggs, are not natural.
-While pasture-fed eggs are very rich in vitamin D, and Ω3 acids, vitamin E, and less cholesterol, the vitamin D-Ω3 enriched eggs are usually fortified by supplementing the hens’ diets with synthetic vitamins, and they don’t even reach the vitamin content of a naturally fed egg.
+Be aware that the Ω3 and vitamin D rich eggs, are not natural.
+While pasture-fed eggs are very rich in vitamin D (from the sun), Ω3, and vitamin E, the enriched eggs are usually fortified by supplementing the hens’ diets with synthetic vitamins, and they don’t even reach the vitamin content of a naturally fed egg.

 That was possibly the reason why the eggs I bought had that disgusting fishy odour..!